MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/a2dpsidebandaudio/index.md

 ---
-Description: "This header defines the types, constants, and functions that are exposed to device drivers that interact with the Windows A2DP Audio Driver."
+description: "This header defines the types, constants, and functions that are exposed to device drivers that interact with the Windows A2DP Audio Driver."
 UID: NA:a2dpsidebandaudio
 title: a2dpsidebandaudio.h header
 ms.date: 06/30/2023